mandober/debrief.math/README.md

 - name: `debrief.math`
 - repo: https://github.com/mandober/debrief.math
-- desc: lo-fi math notes.
-Debris of debriefs.
+- desc: lo-fi math notes
-- from: 🚌🚏🐀👜
+- auth: 🚌🚏🐀👜
-- part: of the debrief.* series
-- book: https://mandober.gitbook.io/math-debrief/ (out of sync)

-### About
+## About

-Lo-fi math notes collection.

-Lo-fi collection of notes about mathematics.
+"Donnie, you're out of your element!" lo-fi collection of math notes.

-Lo-fi collection of notes about mathematics, mostly originating from Wikipedia; in fact, an unremarkable copypasta of articles intended to be consulted never again; otherwise, the intention is that each visit to a page condenses its contents furter by distilling the subject down to the most significant bits of information.
+Largely scrubbed from Wikipedia.
+An unremarkable copypasta of articles intended to be consulted never again.
+Otherwise, each subsequent visit should digests the content further, compressing the topics down to their bare essentials, provided internalization kicks in.

-Topics include: the foundations of mathematics, set theory, relation theory, order theory, domain theory, function theory, graph theory, mathematical logic, proof theory, lambda calculi, type theory, abstract algebra, category theory.
-Fields belonging to both math and CS (Theory of Computation, in particular) span across both debrief.math and debrief.cs debrief/debris.
+Topics: the foundations of mathematics, mathematical logic, proof theory, set theory, relation theory, order theory, domain theory, function theory, graph theory, lambda calculi, type theory, abstract algebra, category theory.

-⭐★
+Classification of topics is still a hard problem.
+Topics belonging to both math and CS (theory of computation and programming language theory in particular) span across both math and cs tiers.
+Should consolidate multiple copies in one place.

-#### Topics
+## Topics

-* `FM` Foundations of Mathematics
+* <kbd>FM</kbd> Foundations of Mathematics
+* <kbd>PM</kbd> Phylosophy of Mathematics
 * `ST` Set Theory
 * `RT` Relation Theory
 * `OT` Order Theory